 Ground Beef and Food Safety

-These safety guidelines will give you tips on the best ways to handle, prepare and store hamburger and ground beef to minimize your chances of a food-related illness.
+These safety guidelines will give you tips on the best ways to handle, prepare and store hamburger and ground beef to minimize your chances of food-related illness.

 Chicken & Poultry Safety Tips